 We believe in building every roof better than the original one installed.
 Our competitors often use the cheapest material available, such as rubber pipe boots, bare minimum 3/4" nails, and shingles.
 We build with premium shingles, lead pipe boots, and 1-1/4" nails.
 These small things cost little but add years to a roof.
 (For example: Rubber pipe boots last ten years while lead lasts 50 years and often longer.
 Once again, this maximizes our energy, building something that lasts.)

 Imagine a roof that lasts 20-30 years vs 10-15 years.
 How you build determines energy output, and building a 10-15 year roof vs 20-30 doubles the amount of energy output.
 Why would anyone choose to do this?
 Because the common practice is to compromise on the integrity of

 the construction for the purpose of saving on up-front costs.
 At Bayou State Construction we prefer to invest the effort and energy into something that will be high quality.

-Our goal is to improve the working and building standards of Northwest Louisiana, and to build a company we can be proud of.
+Our goal is to improve the working and building standards of Northwest Louisiana, and to build a company and community we can be proud of.